-All the visible data in the scene can be used.
-In particular, properties of the objects can be used to find and classify them.
+- All the visible data in the scene can be used.
+In particular, properties of the objects can be used to find and classify them. - Images are not transmitted by the smart cameras, reducing the overhead of the central computer.

 Drawbacks are the following ones :